 - Salt: You can’t make flavorful bread without salt!

 - Flour: You can use all-purpose flour or bread flour.
 All-purpose flour is convenient for most, but bread flour produces a chewier crust.
 There are no other changes to the recipe if you use bread flour.
 For best taste, I highly recommend bread flour.
-It’s what I always use when I make Homemade Artisan Bread and it provides the best texture when mixed with whole wheat flour when making Honey Wheat English Muffins.
+It’s what I always use when I make Artisan Bread and it provides the best texture when mixed with whole wheat flour when making Homemade English Muffins.

 After you make the dough, let it rise.
 Then, punch it down to release the air: